 Research has found that Compassionate Letter Writing is associated with a variety of benefits, including improved mood, reduction of shame and higher levels of self-compassion

-There are a variety of ways to write a compassionate letter in Compassion Focused Therapy, but below we’ve outlined a simple structure that you might find helpful to download and use
+There are a variety of ways to do compassionate letter writing as part of Compassion Focused Therapy, but below we’ve outlined a simple structure that you might find helpful to download and use

 Compassionate Letter Writing - A Guide